 You can choose the AdSense for video integration option that best suits your business model:

-- Partner platform integration (if you don’t own the video player source code)
+- Third-party video player integration (if you don't own the video player source code)

-We suggest that you use a video partner platform if at all possible.
-They often provide the easiest way to integrate and manage your ads.
-Feel free to contact them on how to get started with AdSense for video by using their video technology.
+We suggest that you consider using a third-party video partner platform if at all possible, as this option is one of the easiest ways to get started with AdSense for video.
+Feel free to review the list of partners listed in the technical integration guide, then contact them for guidance on how to get started with AdSense for video using their video technology.

 - VAST/VPAID integration (if your video partner platform isn't integrated with the Google IMA SDK)